gcocatre/caudec/README.md

 drwxr-xr-x 10 user group 320 1959-01-01 00:38:22 'The Dave Brubeck Quartet/Time Out [1959]'
 ```

+In order to prevent `transcaude` from touching files, set `transcaudeTouchFiles="false"` in caudecrc.

 #### Batch transcoding an entire FLAC music collection to Ogg Vorbis, using a `for` loop:

 ```